sebastian-d-bagley/thrust_vector_control/README.md

 # thrust_vector_control
-Here are all the relevant files for my sixth iteration of a thrust vector controlled model rocket.
+Here are all the relevant files for my seventh iteration of a thrust vector controlled model rocket.